 Inland, the prime locations include Iznájar, Ronda, Gaucín, Coín and Alhaurín el Grande.
 However, after the 2008 crash the rural market returned to more of a niche market, appealing to a certain type of foreign purchaser, perhaps about 5% of the total overseas sector.
 Typically, they are looking for a country property with some land or a character village house.
 The figures tell the story.
-The total number of purchases in 2022 in Iznájar were just 39, 372 in Ronda, 4 in Gaucín and 376 in Coín.
-There is no domestic/overseas split at the municipal level, these numbers are the total.
-As you can see, the rural market is very small..
+The total number of purchases in 2023 were just 22 in Iznájar, 294 in Ronda, 25 in Gaucín and 233 in Coín.
+There is no domestic/overseas split at the municipal level, these numbers are the totals.
+As you can see, the rural market is very small.